 What is Appropriate Footwear?

-Shoes with regular flat soles allow pressure to be evenly distributed, provided greater control when needed to slow down a vehicle or to switch gears.
+Shoes with regular flat soles allow pressure to be evenly distributed, providing greater control when needed to slow down a vehicle or to switch gears.

 To guarantee driving stability, consider keeping a pair of closed flat-soled shoes in your car, particularly when you drive to the beach or a cocktail party and are tempted to go barefoot or wear high heels.